 - Add in undrained canned beans.

 - Cook on high pressure for 15 minutes.
-Use a quick release to release the pressure.
+Allow a natural release.
 Stir chill to combine all ingredients.

 - Serve with desired toppings.